JacobStephenson97/mtgProject/README.md

    const uri = "URI";
    ```

-Then start by the server and client by using
+Then start by the server and client by using:
-1. in the `server` Directory
+in the `server` Directory
    ```sh
    nodemon index.js
    ```
-2. in the `client` Directory
+in the `client` Directory
    ```sh
    yarn start
    ```